UCL/research-computing-with-cpp/08openmp/03_fractal_example.md

 ---
-title: "Example 10: Generating a fractal"
+title: "Example: Generating a fractal"
 ---

 ## Example 10: Generating a fractal